JimWardle/markdownToChecklist/README.md

 This started as a quick solution to make Teams bot certificate expiry reports more manageable.
 The problem was having long markdown dumps that were impossible to work through systematically in text editors.

 The collapsible headers and minimize functionality came from real usage - when you're working through operational checklists, you need to focus on specific priority levels without distraction from lower-priority items.

+The custom nested syntax was added after discovering that standard markdown nested lists don't convert reliably to interactive elements.
+The simple dash-based approach provides predictable hierarchy whilst maintaining the ability to tick off individual items at any level.

 Most existing solutions were either too complex (full project management tools) or missed the point entirely (visual checklist designers for creating new content rather than working with existing operational data).